telerik/blazor-docs/knowledge-base/grid-customize-hierarchy-expand-column-blazor-grid.md

 ## Description

-By default, the hierarchy expand/collapse column in the Telerik UI for Blazor [Grid](https://docs.telerik.com/blazor-ui/components/grid/overview) is not declared in the markup like other columns.
-It renders automatically when a `DetailTemplate` is added to the Grid.
-This column does not support being locked or other common configurations like managing its position, setting its width, or adding a title.

-This KB article also answers the following questions:
+This KB article answers the following questions:

 - Can I change the position of the hierarchy expand/collapse column?
 - Is it possible to lock/freeze the expand column for a hierarchical grid?
 - Can I add a title to the hierarchy expand/collapse column?